We’re 5 months into 2022 and it’s time to refresh your memory on some of the noteworthy stories shared so far.

 Travel insurance startup Faye raised $8 million in seed funding.
 If Faye doesn’t find strong distribution partners, it will fade away (or become another B2B insurance player).

 Pacific Life announced plans to enter the workforce benefits market.

 Root’s distribution partner Carvana laid off 2,500 employees and was suspended from selling cars in Illinois.

 Connected car data company Wejo is shifting its focus from UBI to claims.
 “There’s very little difference between any providers out there in terms of how they score driving behavior,” said founder and CEO Richard Barlow.
 Do you agree?

-White Mountains Insurance Group signed a definitive agreement to sell NSM Insurance Group, a full-service MGA and program administrator for specialty property & casualty insurance, to investment funds affiliated with global investment firm Carlyle.
+White Mountains signed a definitive agreement to sell NSM Insurance Group, a full-service MGA and program administrator for specialty property & casualty insurance, to investment funds affiliated with global investment firm Carlyle.
 The transaction values NSM at $1.775 billion.